marabesi/graphql-playground/api/README.md

 # GraphQL API

-This project uses nodejs, graphql and reactjs to build a product catalog.
-Users can query the api through the reactjs app and interact with the products available.
+This API is based on the GraphQL for nodejs, exposing a HTTP interface (graphiql) to interact with it.

-Docker is used as the development platform as well as the production solution.
+The following section describes how to setup the project using Docker.
+For a local environment setup without docker the recommended way is to use NPM and follow the script `dev` and `start` in the `package.json` file.

 # Docker setup